mitolearn/Mongolian-role-bot-bridge/replit.md

 ## Overview

 This Discord bot facilitates community management, integrating payment processing and leader commission tracking.
 It handles user registration, payment confirmations via QPay, and manages leader balances with a commission-based reward system.
-The bot is developed in Python using `discord.py` and supports both PostgreSQL and SQLite for data persistence, adapting to the deployment environment.
+The bot is developed in Python using `discord.py` with SQLite for data persistence.
 Its purpose is to streamline community operations, automate payment handling, and provide valuable insights through AI-powered analytics.
-The project aims to enable efficient monetization and growth for Discord communities, allowing seamless sharing of data between the bot and a prospective website.
+The project aims to enable efficient monetization and growth for Discord communities.

 ## User Preferences